 - How does the car fit in a regular parking space?

 Now that you know what you need to do before, during, and after a test drive as well as the location you should test drive a car, you should know how to differentiate between a good used car and a high-risk used car.
-Here are some ways you can avoid buying high-risk cars.
+Here are what to look for when test-driving a used car so you can avoid buying high-risk cars.

 How to Avoid Buying High-Risk Cars?